matheusmbar/matheusmbar.github.io/_posts/2019-02-25-what_is_tdd.md

 Test Driven Development (TDD) is a tecnique intended to make sure that the source code is correctly coded and tested in most of the possible use cases for it.
 The programmer will write the test code that calls the functions and check their behavior and return values with different input parameters.
 The objective is to add as many tests as required to let no unmapped scenario to fail.

-The development process can be sumarized in:
+The development process can be summarized in:
 1. Understand a new code requirement
 1. Code the a new test
 1. Make it compile